 |Human or mammalian physiology||1 credit or more|

-AP, CLEP, and IB credits that were acceptable to your undergraduate institution may be used to satisfy prerequisites.
+AP, CLEP, and IB credits that were acceptable to your undergraduate institution may be used to satisfy prerequisite courses.
 These credits must be documented on your official transcript.

-The College accepts prerequisites completed at accredited community colleges.
+The College accepts prerequisite courses completed at accredited community colleges.